rogerkeays/unchecked/README.md

 ## Known Issues

+  * If you are using *Unchecked* with [Fluent](https://github.com/rogerkeays/fluent), we recommend you specify the `-Xplugin:unchecked` option first, as this is how it is tested.
   * Setting shell variables like `OPTS=-Xplugin:"unchecked nowarn"` cause string expansion hell because of the quotes.
 It works if you quote `"$OPTS"`, but gets pretty nasty when you want to add more `OPTS`.
 The trick is to use two different variables: `javac "$PLUGIN" "$OPTS"`.

 Please submit issues to the [github issue tracker](https://github.com/rogerkeays/unchecked/issues).
 Be sure to include the JDK version and build tools you are using.
 A snippet of the code causing the problem will help to reproduce the bug.
 Before submitting, please try a clean build of your project.